MA Spring Ring

 Registration Information

 Each ensemble should designate one person, the Group Registrar, to register the group and themselves as well, if they will be attending.
 Participating ringers may register individually or may register more than one ringer if they choose.
-(The Handbell Musicians of America membership name and number for the group will be required, and should be used by all members of the ensemble.)
-The Group Registrar should note if your group is able to host any orphan ringers.
-Individuals who are attending without their group (“orphans”), please let us know whether you would like to be hosted by another group, and what your preferred bell positions are.
+The Group Registrar should note if your group is able to host any independent ringers.
+Individuals who are attending without their group, please let us know whether you would like to be hosted by another group and what your preferred bell positions are.

 Registrant Type | Registration Fees | |